zewei/chip-copilot/README.md

 ## Main Goals of Chip/SoC Copilot

 The main focus of Chip/SoC Copilot is on large and complex SoCs in which integration expertise is essential.
 The main goals are：
-1) creation of a versatile Chip/SoC template
+1) Creation of a versatile Chip/SoC template
-2) development of agile Chip/SoC development design process
+2) Development of agile Chip/SoC development methodologies

-The primary goals of Chip-Copilot are:

-Creation of a versatile Chip/SoC template
-Development of agile Chip/SoC development methodologies Enabling the automation of SoC integration
+3) Enabling the automation of SoC integration

 The problem for automating the whole process of designing an Chip/SoC:
 1) Attaining a comprehensive description methodology to represent any potential IP adequately